 It’s lunch hour in their office and a buzzing group of young people gathers in the kitchen on the first floor, bringing their meals in from a canteen next door.
-Looking around in the room it’s obvious that I’m the oldest person in the room as the average age of Taxify employees is about 28-29.
+Looking around in the room it’s obvious that I’m the oldest person in the room as the average age of Bolt employees is about 28-29.
 “But now we actually do have people younger than I am,” Markus adds.
-Just to make it clear: he is 23.
+Just to make it clear: he was 19 when Taxify was founded.

 An early start